MikeMaximus/gbm/GBM/readme.txt

 	- Edit any duplicate configuration names and make them unique to prevent this from happening.
 - Fixed a long-standing issue with backup manifest data not loading for some configurations sharing the same name.
 - Fixed an issue with the import feature not syncing immediately after being used from the main window or system tray.
-	- This would cause imported changes to be lost if GBM was closed before a sync was triggered by another action.
 - Fixed an issue with configuration paths not being updated correctly when changing a custom path variable name and path at the same time.
 - Fixed an issue with the Include/Exclude builder in the Game Manager not opening to the correct folder when using a custom path variable in the "Game Path" and a relative "Save Path".
 - Improved the pending backup notification feature.